What is Anger?

-Be Anger Aware.
-It is important that you learn to identify where and when you feel angry.
-Write it down.
-Is there a pattern?
-Do you have consistent “triggers.”
-Can you begin to identify why you are so angry?
-Is anger masking other feelings such as embarrassment, hurt, or shame?
-Talk to someone you trust or an anger management specialist about situations that make you angry.
-If you don’t know why you are getting angry, it’s very hard to learn to control your anger.
+Be Self-Aware.
+It is important that you learn to identify what situations trigger you to become angry.
+Take a moment.
+Listen to your body.
+Become attuned to your natural reactions.
+Are you noticing a pattern?
+Do you have specific triggers?
+Can you identify where the anger begins in your body?
+Is anger a way to deal with feelings such as embarrassment, hurt, or shame?
+Talk to someone you trust or an anger management specialist that can help you collect your thoughts to better deal with the difficulties in life.
+If you don’t know why you are angry, what is triggering you, or if you find yourself blaming everyone else for your emotions, it’s very difficult to learn how to better cope when anger kicks in.

-Learn to Relax.
-Notice what anger feels like: do you get a knot in your stomach, a headache, tense shoulders?
-Relaxation techniques such as deep breathing and relaxing imagery can help counteract some of the physical symptoms of anger.
-However, you need to practice these techniques when you are not feeling upset.
-It is important to become “good at relaxation” before you can draw upon these techniques in the heat of the moment.
+Slow Down.
+Notice when you start to get angry: do you get a knot in your stomach, a headache, tense shoulders?
+Slowing down and implementing ways to relax like deep breathing and peaceful imagery can help slow down some of the physical symptoms of anger.
+It’s helpful to practice slowing down when you are not feeling upset.
+Meditating is one way to learn to slow down and relax your mind.
+It is helpful to learn to slow down and talk yourself down before and during the heat of the moment.

-Problem Solve.
-Sometimes our anger and frustration are caused by very real and inescapable problems in our lives.
-In these cases, use anger diagnostically.
-Ask yourself “What is so wrong in my life that I feel furious, and what do I need to do to change the situation?”
-By focusing on problem solving during frustrating situations you can use anger constructively as motivation for positive change.
+Dig Deeper.
+Sometimes our anger and frustration are created by something in our past or a situation that is going wrong in our lives currently.
+If you notice yourself getting angry about the small stuff, dig a little deeper.
+Ask yourself “What is so wrong in my life that I feel so angry, and what do I need to do to change the situation?”
+“Is there something that happened in my past that is triggering how I currently feel?”
+By digging deeper into your angry feelings, you can use them as a sign that you need to work on something that is bothering you and it can be used as motivation for positive change.
 However, it is important to recognize situations you can’t control or change.
-In those situations you may need to work on changing your perspective on the situation.
+In those situations, you may need to work on changing your perspective of the situation.

-See the Humor in Life.
-Anger is a serious emotion.
-However, with proper insight the frustrations of life can sometimes make you laugh.
-When used to address a frustrating situation or defuse your rage, humor can help you achieve a more balanced perspective.
-However, humor should not be used to mask anger, or become overly sarcastic, because then it becomes another unhealthy expression of anger.
+With the proper insight into the everyday frustrations of life, we can sometimes laugh about the craziness of it all.
+When used to address a frustrating situation, humor can help you achieve a more balanced perspective.
+However, humor should not be used to mask anger, or a way to act overly sarcastic, because then it becomes another unhealthy expression of anger.

-Take a Break.
-If your anger seems to be building, remove yourself from the situation for a few minutes and do something else – take a brisk walk, listen to some music, or try your relaxation techniques.
-Your chances of resolving the situation in a productive manner greatly increase when you can approach it with a cooler head.
+Take a Moment.
+If your anger seems to be building, remove yourself from the situation for a few minutes and do something else – take a walk, listen to some relaxing music, or meditate.
+Your chances of resolving the situation in a productive manner greatly increase when you can approach it with a clear and rational mind.

-Modify your Environment.
-While you can’t control everything that happens in life, you can take steps to avoid unnecessary aggravation.
-Look at your daily routine and identify activities, times of day, people, places, or situations that are a source of frustration and anger.
+Make Changes.
+While you can’t control most of the things that happen in life, you can take steps to avoid unnecessary stress.
+Look at your daily schedule and identify activities, times of day, people, places, or situations that are a source of frustration and anger.
 Then make some changes.
-Find an alternate route to work; shut the door to your daughter’s messy room; set up a time when you’re not too tired and hungry to talk about important matters with your wife; and most of all, make sure you have some “personal time” scheduled for times of the day that you know are particularly stressful.
+Find an alternate route to work; shut the door to your child’s messy room; set up a time when you’re not too tired and hungry to talk about important matters with your spouse; and most of all, make sure you have some time to yourself on a daily basis.